PeriscopeData/analytics-toolbox/Python/README.md

 4. ## Dynamic Line of Scatter Chart Based on a Date Range Filter This example uses Plot.ly to create dynamic charts that respond to Periscope Data filters being applied in the SQL query.

+5. ## A Beginner's Guide to Linear Regression Models in Python This post walks through all of the code and output for each step of a basic linear regression model